infor-design/enterprise-wc/src/components/ids-treemap/README.md

 ## Responsive Information

-As you resize the chart will redraw with in the width of the parent width and height.
+As you resize the chart will redraw with in the width of the container width.
 The nodes in the treemap are sized in proportion.